About Planet Mom

 Published Work

-Planet Mom’s work has appeared in the Atlanta Parent Magazine, the San Diego Family Magazine, the Kansas City Parent Magazine, Twins Magazine, Bylines 2008 and 2009 Writer’s Desk Calendars, Chicken Soup for the Soul, A Cup of Comfort, the Williamsport Sun-Gazette as well as various online
+Planet Mom’s work has appeared in the Atlanta Parent Magazine, the San Diego Family Magazine, the Kansas City Parent Magazine, Twins Magazine, Bylines 2008 and 2009 Writer’s Desk Calendars, Chicken Soup for the Soul, A Cup of Comfort, the Williamsport Sun-Gazette, Mountain Home Magazine as well as

-largest geographic county in Pennsylvania via Webb Weekly of Williamsport.
-Her column also appears regularly in the Khaleej TimesWeekender, Dubai, UAE as well as Life in Altamonte Springs City Magazine, a bimonthly publication servicing central Florida.
+geographic county in Pennsylvania via Webb Weekly of Williamsport.
+Her column has also appeared regularly in the Khaleej TimesWeekender, Dubai, UAE.

 Writerly Organizations